Whether you already have a stove or are thinking of getting one, make sure you're using your log burner or multi-fuel stove appropriately.

-Everyone's home and stove are different, so there are a lot of different factors – including air pressure and the type of flue you have - can change the way you light and use your stove.
+Everyone's homes and stoves are different, so there are a lot of different factors – including air pressure and the type of flue you have – that can change the way you light and use your stove.

 Whatever your circumstances, it's important to do the following to minimise levels of potentially harmful emissions:

 Finding the most effective way to ignite your stove and keep it burning at the right temperature will take a bit of practice.
 Follow our video and step-by-step tips to get started.

 In our October 2021 survey of more than 1,300 Which? members that had bought a wood-burning stove in the past 10 years,* we asked those who had it installed by someone from the stove company what information they had received from the installer.

 We found that 26% of those surveyed weren't provided information about how to use their stove efficiently, 27% hadn’t been informed how to use a stove safely and 34% hadn’t been told how to light a fire effectively.
 In addition, 31% hadn’t been informed of the best fuel to use and as many as 41% hadn’t been told which to avoid.

 Worryingly, however, 4% said they had received no information on any of these topics.
 If you're getting a new stove installed, ask the company you buy it from and your installer to tell you how to light it.
 Ask for a demonstration too.